Latent Intrinsics Emerge from Training to Relight: Discussion, Limitations and Future Work

-Our method presents a significant advancement in image relighting by demonstrating that intrinsic properties such as albedo can emerge naturally from training on relighting tasks without explicit supervision.
+Our method presents an important advancement in image relighting by demonstrating that intrinsic properties such as albedo can emerge naturally from training on relighting tasks without explicit supervision.
 This finding simplifies the relighting process, eliminating the need for detailed geometric and surface models and enhancing the model’s ability to generalize across diverse and unseen scenes.
-By encoding scene and illumination properties as latent representations, we achieve accurate and flexible relighting, applicable to various fields such as virtual reality and cinematic post-production.
+By encoding scene and illumination properties as latent variables, we achieve accurate and flexible relighting.
+Our findings will have implications for various fields such as virtual reality and cinematic post-production.
 This approach reduces the learning process's complexity and offers a new perspective on designing deep learning models to capture and utilize intrinsic scene properties.
-These findings can guide future research toward more efficient and scalable relighting techniques, encouraging the development of models that can handle various lighting conditions and scene complexities.
+These findings can guide future research toward a more efficient and scalable relighting approach, encouraging the development of models that can handle various lighting conditions and scene complexities.

 The current taxonomy of surface intrinsics—typically, depth, normal, albedo, and perhaps specular albedo and roughness—is quite limiting (compare human language for surface properties~\cite{beckbook}).
 Our method, which computes latent intrinsic and extrinsic representations from images and combines these to transfer lighting conditions across scenes, captures physical concepts like luminaire and albedo without explicit physical parametrization.
 This ability to represent significant image effects without choosing a surface model offers substantial flexibility.